Polymer/polymer-resin/getting-started.md

 ### Downloading a release

-If you don't want to use bower, you can browse releases of polymer-resin via the project's [Github release page](https://github.com/Polymer/polymer-resin/releases) and tarballs are available there.
+If you don't want to use bower, you can browse releases of polymer-resin via the project's [Github release page][releases] and tarballs are available there.

 ### Integrating